 “Ahh that feels so good.”
 Claudia half opened her eyes as I kneaded her shoulders.

 “Now it is my turn to ask you questions.”
-She had her eyes closed and seem to almost be hypnotized.
+She had her eyes closed as if in a trance.

 I stopped my massage, and slightly stiff in my body so that I could reach into my pocket and take out the note that was still there.